soroswap/docs/03-technical-reference/07-optimal-route/README.md

 ## Soroswap Aggregator

-Same but using pools from other protocols.
-We will need to create subscription methods to get the pools from other protocols and then use the same logic as Soroswap
+Additionally, Soroswap Aggregator extends the optimal routing capabilities by incorporating pools from other protocols.
+Subscription methods are created to fetch pools from these protocols, and the same logic as Soroswap is applied.